-The recommended investment term for investors in the Fund is a minimum of two to four years.
-The risk is managed by spreading investments across asset classes, which deliver uncorrelated returns over time.
+The recommended investment term for investors in the Sygnia Skeleton Worldwide Flexible Fund is a minimum of three to five years.
+The fund has a medium to high risk profile as it has an unconstrained allocation to South African and global equities.
+The risk of capital loss is managed in an effective manner due to the unconstrained nature of the fund, while the risk is managed by spreading investments across asset classes, geographical regions and well diversified indices.
 This ensures diversification of sources of returns over market cycles.
-Tactical asset allocation is used to take advantage of short-term mispricing opportunities in the market in an efficient and cost-effective manner and as a risk management tool in times of market downturns.
-Equity markets are volatile and the price of equities fluctuate based on a number of factors such as changes in the economic climate, general movements in interest rates and the political and social environment which will also affect the value of the securities held in the unit trust, thereby affecting the overall value of the unit trust.
+Tactical asset allocation is used to take advantage of changing market dynamics in an efficient and cost-effective manner and as a risk management tool in times of market downturns.
+Equity markets are volatile and the price of equities fluctuate based on a number of factors such as changes in the economic climate, general movements in interest rates and the political and social environment which will also affect the value of the securities held in the unit trust. thereby affecting the overall value of the unit trust.
 There are regulations in place which limit the amount that a unit trust may invest in securities, thereby spreading the risk across securities, asset classes and companies.
 The fund may also be exposed to Liquidity Risk.
 This relates to the ability of the unit trust to trade out of a security held in the portfolio at or near to its fair value.
 This may impact on liquidity and in the case of foreign securities, the repatriation of funds.
-The Fund may also be exposed to credit risk where an issuer of a non-equity security may not be able to make interest payments or repay the capital.
-This will impact the value of the Fund.
-Regulations also limit the amount a unit trust may be exposed to each issuer, thereby spreading the risk across various issuers.
+The fund may also be exposed to credit risk where an issuer of a non-equity security may not be able to make interest payments or repay the capital.
+This will impact the value of the fund.
+There are regulations in place which limit the amount a unit trust may be exposed to each Issuer, thereby spreading the risk across various Issuers.